daleonpz/Notes/fh-dortmund/01-RequirementEngineering.md

 ## What is requirements engineering
 - A systematic approach for delivering requirements
+- **Goal**: minimize the risk of delivering a system that does not meet the stakeholders’ desires and needs
+- Ingredients:
+    - Knowing your stakeholders
+    - understanding the stakeholders’ needs
+    - achieving a consensus among the stakeholders about requirements
+    - documenting them according to given standards
+    - managing them systematically to cope with changes
 - Is an informal process, it is hard to subdivide in procedures
 - It is a phase, it is a continuous activity
 - It is a part of the software development life cycle